Bob Dylan: 1963–1965: Protest music and Another Side

+Johnny Cash supported Dylan in his refusal to conform when he wrote a letter to Broadside magazine in March 1964, expressing admiration for Dylan's writing and ending with the injunction: "Shut up!
+And let him sing!"
+When Cash died in 2003, Dylan remembered: "Johnny wrote the magazine saying to shut up and let me sing, that I knew what I was doing.
+This was before I had ever met him, and the letter meant the world to me."
+Cash and Dylan met for the first time at the Newport Folk Festival in July 1964 and became friends.

-By the end of 1963, Dylan felt both manipulated and constrained by the folk and protest movements.
-Accepting the "Tom Paine Award" from the National Emergency Civil Liberties Committee shortly after the assassination of John F. Kennedy, an intoxicated Dylan questioned the role of the committee, characterized the members as old and balding, and claimed to see something of himself and of every man in Kennedy's assassin, Lee Harvey Oswald.Another Side of Bob Dylan, recorded in a single evening on June 9, 1964, had a lighter mood.
+Another Side of Bob Dylan, recorded in a single evening on June 9, 1964, had a lighter mood.
 The humorous Dylan reemerged on "I Shall Be Free No. 10" and "Motorpsycho Nightmare".
 "Spanish Harlem Incident" and "To Ramona" are passionate love songs, while "Black Crow Blues" and "I Don't Believe You (She Acts Like We Never Have Met)" suggest the rock and roll soon to dominate Dylan's music.
 "It Ain't Me Babe", on the surface a song about spurned love, has been described as a rejection of the role of political spokesman thrust upon him.
-His newest direction was signaled by two lengthy songs: the impressionistic "Chimes of Freedom", which sets social commentary against a metaphorical landscape in a style characterized by Allen Ginsberg as "chains of flashing images," and "My Back Pages", which attacks the simplistic and arch seriousness of his own earlier topical songs and seems to predict the backlash he was about to encounter from his former champions as he took a new direction.
+His new direction was signaled by two lengthy songs: the impressionistic "Chimes of Freedom", which sets social commentary against a metaphorical landscape in a style characterized by Allen Ginsberg as "chains of flashing images," and "My Back Pages", which attacks the simplistic seriousness of his own earlier topical songs and seems to predict the backlash he was about to encounter from his former champions.

-In the latter half of 1964 and into 1965, Dylan moved from folk songwriter to folk-rock pop-music star.
-His jeans and work shirts were replaced by a Carnaby Street wardrobe, sunglasses day or night, and pointed "Beatle boots".
-A London reporter wrote: "Hair that would set the teeth of a comb on edge.
+In late 1964 and early 1965, Dylan moved from folk songwriter to folk-rock pop-music star.
+His jeans and work shirts were replaced by a Carnaby Street wardrobe, sunglasses day and night, and pointed "Beatle boots".
+A London reporter noted "Hair that would set the teeth of a comb on edge.
 A loud shirt that would dim the neon lights of Leicester Square.
 He looks like an undernourished cockatoo."
 Dylan began to spar with interviewers.
-Appearing on the Les Crane television show and asked about a movie he planned, he told Crane it would be a cowboy horror movie.
-Asked if he played the cowboy, Dylan replied, "No, I play my mother".
+While on Les Crane's television show, asked about a movie he planned, he told Crane it would be a "cowboy horror movie".
+Asked if he played the cowboy, Dylan replied, "No, I play my mother."